 Social and Economic Impact

 The Kanwar Yatra has significant social and economic impacts.
 It boosts local economies along the pilgrimage routes, with increased demand for goods and services benefiting businesses and vendors.
-The Yatra also provides opportunities for community engagement and volunteerism, as local organizations and individuals come together to support the pilgrims.
+The Yatra also provides opportunities for community engagement and volunteerism, as local organisations and individuals come together to support the pilgrims.
 However, the large influx of participants can strain resources and infrastructure, necessitating careful planning and management.
 The social impact includes fostering a sense of shared identity and community spirit among the participants and locals.

 Environmental Considerations